Jay Thomas: Appearances on Late Show with David Letterman

+both men noticed that Moore was still at the dealership with them as his ride back to his hotel never arrived.

-While stuck in traffic, with Moore sitting quietly in the back seat, an impatient, middle-aged man backed his full-sized Buick into the front end of Thomas's compact Volvo, broke a headlight, and then drove off.
-An angry Thomas chased the Buick down Independence Boulevard, weaving through heavy traffic and forgetting all about Moore still sitting quietly in his back seat.
-Thomas finally caught up to the man, blocked his Buick with the Volvo, and confronted him about the broken headlight.
+According to Thomas, who described himself and Martin as being dressed like hippies with tie dyed shirts and long hair (Thomas claimed his was styled in a "white man's Afro"), the two offered Moore a ride back to the hotel in Thomas's dilapidated, early 1960s vintage Volvo, which Moore accepted.
+While stuck in traffic, with Moore sitting quietly in the back seat, an impatient, middle-aged man backed his full-sized Buick into the front end of Thomas's Volvo, broke one of its headlights and switched lanes to exit the freeway.

+Thomas and Martin then also exited the freeway and began chasing the driver of the Buick and eventually caught up to the man outside a restaurant, blocked his Buick with the Volvo, and confronted him about the broken headlight.
 The indignant driver denied all; when Thomas threatened to call police, the man exclaimed, "Who do you think they'll believe?
 Me, or you two hippie freaks?"
-At that moment, Moore, still in costume as the Lone Ranger, stepped out of the Volvo, approached the man and said "They'll believe me, citizen!"
-The man, incredulous, exclaimed "I didn't know it was you!"
+Moore then emerged from the car in full Lone Ranger regalia and said, in character: "They'll believe me, citizen!"
+The stunned driver apologized and drove off.

 For every year thereafter except 2013, Thomas appeared to repeat the Lone Ranger story, which Letterman called, "The best talk show story, ever", and once again attempt what Letterman would refer to as the "Late Show Quarterback Challenge".
 For his final appearance in December 2014, Thomas was again successful in knocking the meatball off the top of the tree.
 Thomas missed the 2013 Late Show Christmas episode due to throat surgery; John McEnroe took his place and told the Lone Ranger story, then tried, unsuccessfully, to knock the meatball off the tree by hitting tennis balls at it.